-- Children International: Through them I sponsor children in the Dominican Republic, Guatemala, and Ecuador.
+- Children International: Through them I sponsor children in countries all around the world.
 My visits with the children restore my hopes for a better world.

 - The Fresh Air Fund: I have volunteered much time with them in the past, but it is my last will and testament that will benefit them in the future.